MicrosoftDocs/CommunityToolkit/docs/maui/native-library-interop/index.md

   </ItemGroup>
 ```

-Android binding projects will also add a `@(GradleProjectReference)` item that points to the root folder that contains their gradle project:
+Android binding projects will add a `@(GradleProjectReference)` item that points to the root folder that contains the native wrapper gradle project:

 ```xml
 <ItemGroup>